(A) Purpose

 (ii) If an active, serious, and imminent threat remains, this should be documented on the RPH form or in a progress note and the actions identified in paragraphs (D)(5) to (D)(7) of this rule should be followed.
 In addition, the independently-licensed mental health professional shall promptly notify the treatment team for appropriate action regarding the pending unsupervised movement, conditional release, or discharge.

-The purpose of this rule is to establish standards and procedures to ensure that prompt and accurate reporting, immediate evaluation, implementation of corrective/remedial action, and preventive measures take place with the occurrence of each incident.
-Effective incident reporting provides each hospital with individual and cumulative incident report data to find problem areas and to implement corrective measures designed to prevent recurrence and manage risk.
-Analysis of this data can reveal systems issues and problems in need of corrective action.
+The purpose of this rule is to establish standards and procedures to ensure that prompt and accurate reporting; immediate evaluation; implementation of corrective and remedial action; and preventative measures take place with the occurrence of each incident.
+Effective incident reporting provides each hospital with individual and cumulative incident report data to find problem areas and implement corrective measures designed to prevent recurrence and manage risk.
+Analysis of this data can reveal system issues and problems in need of corrective action.

 The following definitions shall apply to this rule in addition to those appearing in rule 5122-1-01 of the Administrative Code: